-The Bonds maturing in the years 2019 through 2028 will not be subject to redemption prior to maturity.
-The Bonds maturing on and after February 15, 2029 shall be subject to redemption prior to maturity, at the option of the Town, on or after February 15, 2028, either in whole or in part at any time, and if in part, by lot within a maturity, at the par amount of the Bonds to be redeemed, plus accrued interest to the date set for redemption.
+Bonds maturing on or prior to February 15, 2028 shall not be subject to redemption prior to their stated maturity dates.
+Bonds maturing on or after February 15, 2029 shall be subject to redemption prior to maturity, at the option of the Town, on or after February 15, 2028, either in whole or in part at any time, and if in part, by lot within a maturity, at the par amount of the Bonds to be redeemed, plus accrued interest to the date set for redemption.